aidadatahub/aidadatahub.github.io/data-science-platform/examples/gpu-sd-iaas-jupyter/index.md

 ```

 This sets up your computer to go through the DSP SSH access gateway when
-connecting to your VM, which is necessary, or you will not be able to connect.
+connecting to your VM.
+Otherwise, you will not be able to connect.

-In the future, we will switch to `ProxyJump your.email@example.com@dsp.aida.scilifelab.se`
+**Note**: In the future, we will switch to `ProxyJump your.email@example.com@dsp.aida.scilifelab.se`
-instead, to help ensure that users will only be able to connect to their own
+to ensure that users will only be able to connect to their own secure
-secure environments.
+environments.

 The last two lines are SSH secured port forwards.
-These will allow you to
+These allow you to work with
-connect to your Jupyter notebooks and TensorBoard using a web browser on your
+Jupyter notebooks and TensorBoard running on the VM in your secure environment,
-computer, once you get them running in the secure environment in later steps
+from a web browser on your computer.
+These make it so that "it feels like you
-below.
-This makes it so that "it feels like you are working locally".
+are working locally".

-### 3. Install software from platform trusted public repositories.
+### 3. Install software from public repositories that are trusted by the platform.

 Connections are blocked by default in DSP secure environments.
 However, DSP
 provides an inspecting http proxy that allows downloading software and security